Blue Moon raises $1.27 billion in Hong Kong's rush of mega IPOs

 The sources could not be identified as the information had not yet been made public.

-There has been 15 IPOs and secondary listings in Hong Kong worth at least $1 billion this year which is a record high, according to Refinitiv data.
+There have been 15 IPOs and secondary listings in Hong Kong worth at least $1 billion this year, which is a record high, according to Refinitiv data.

-Those mega deals have raised $29.52 billion which is the highest level since 2010, the data showed.
+Those mega deals have raised $29.52 billion, the highest level since 2010, the data showed.

 Positive financial market sentiment coupled with unprecedented global liquidity is expected to result in a higher than usual number of equity capital market deals in December, according to bankers and advisors.